NuID/deps/README.md

 The dependencies to be managed by `nuid.deps` must be specified in a configuration map, which most `nuid.deps` functions take as their first argument.

-I imagine this map will typically be generated from an `edn` configuration file (either local or shared) in combination with the `nuid.deps/read-config` function.
-The default path for `nuid.deps/read-config` is `./deps.config.edn`.
-See [`deps.config.example.edn`](https://github.com/NuID/deps/blob/master/deps.config.example.edn) in the project's root and [syntax](#syntax) for more information on the configuration file.

 The configuration map is necessary because the vanilla `deps.edn` file must only reference one coordinate per dependency—`tools.deps` would have no way of disambiguating the intent if e.g. `:local/root`, `:git/url`, and `:git/sha` were all specified for a given library in its `deps.edn` entry.
 However, in order to `localize!` and `update!` dependencies, there must be a durable source from which we can retrieve the information necessary for the toggle.

 The configuration map holds two pieces of information about each library: